NoCOUG SQL Challenge Entry

 - Finally, I added some cosmetical manipulation to show only one row with the desired result.

 And the result is…

 FRAGMENT -------------------------------------------------------------------------- TRYING TO TYPE ONE HUNDRED DISTINCT WORDS IN A SINGLE PARAGRAPH IS REALLY TOUGH IF I CANNOT REPEAT ANY OF THEM THEN PROBABLY THOSE WITH MANY LETTERS SHOULD BE USED MAYBE SOME READERS WILL UTILIZE DICTIONARIES THESAURUSES THESAURI OR POSSIBLY EVEN ENCYCLOPEDIAS BUT MY PREFERENCE HAS ALWAYS BEEN THAT GRAY MATTER BETWEEN YOUR EARS SERIOUSLY MARILYN CHALLENGES SUCH AS THIS REQUIRE SKILLS BEYOND MATH SCIENCE AND PHYSICS SO WHAT DO YOU ASK READING COMPREHENSION WRITING ABILITY GOOD OLD FASHIONED ELBOW GREASE SCIENTISTS DONT CARE ABOUT STRUCTURE THEY WANT RESULTS HEY LOOK ONLY ELEVEN MORE LEFT FIVE FOUR THREE TWO DONE

-3 comments on “NoCOUG SQL Challenge Entry”
+3 Responses to “NoCOUG SQL Challenge Entry”